Breakdown Academic Appeal processes

 What is a Stage 2 (formal appeal)

 Both Stage 1 and Stage 2 must be completed within 10 working days of receiving the decision you are appealing.
+Therefore, if your queries are taking longer at stage 1, do not delay submitting your stage 2 appeal.
+Deadlines are strict at the university.

 It is important that all appeals are based on at least 1 of 2 of the eligible appeal grounds.
 You will be required to complete a Stage 2 Student Appeals Form and send this with your evidence to studentappealsandcomplaints@northumbria.ac.uk.